commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer customer_password_reset:reset_password_token ID`

-Send the 'reset_password_token' that you got on create when updating the customer password..
+Send the 'reset_password_token' that you got on create when updating the customer password.

 ```
 USAGE